-Independent study materials, daily in-person workshops, bootcamps and one-to-one sessions are available.
+Daily in-person workshops, bootcamps, dissertation support and independent study materials are available.

 Make the most of the Language Centre

 Whether you are an international student looking for support with your English, are interested in taking one of our courses as a degree option, want to learn a new language or improve your current language, the Language Centre is here to help.